Scalingo/documentation/_posts/languages/php/2016-07-28-php-wordpress-deployment.md

 the web interface.
 You must de-activate autoupdate of all your wordpress components.

-To do that just add the following lien to your `wp-config.php`
+To do that just add the following line to your `wp-config.php`

 ```php
 define( 'AUTOMATIC_UPDATER_DISABLED', true );